Chicago P.D. season 4: Casting

 Nick Wechsler joins the cast as Kenny Rixton, a former protégé of Voight's, for a multi-episode arc.
 On February 7, 2017, it was revealed that Esai Morales join the cast as Chief Lugo, a veteran of the Police Department who is trying to steer the CPD into a new style of policing.
 His first appearance was in the three-way crossover with Chicago Fire and Chicago Justice, before recurring throughout the remainder of the season.

 Set to recur as Hailey Upton, a robbery homicide Detective, Tracy Spiridakos joins the cast, with her first episode slated to air in early May.
 Squerciati took maternity leave from the show in March 2017, and Kim made her temporary departure in "Last Minute Resistance".

+On May 25, 2017, following the season four finale, Sophia Bush announced that she would be departing the series.

 Crossovers

 A crossover starting on Chicago Fire and concluding on Chicago PD aired on January 3, 2017.

 A three-way crossover between Chicago Fire, Chicago PD and the premiere of Chicago Justice aired on March 1, 2017, with heavy involvement from Chicago Med.